-We have compiled a list of the top and bottom characters that players are looking for, as well as what personality your villagers may have (do a quick search for your villager to find which category they fall under).
-This will help in creating a diverse island with different attitudes to help keep you going throughout your daily Animal Crossing rituals!
+We have put together a list of the top and bottom villagers who people are Dreamie Hunting for.
+Additionally, we have a list of each villager personality.
+This way, you can find out what type of villager you have on your island (do a quick search for your villager to see which category they fall under).
+This will help in creating a diverse island with different attitudes to help you keep going throughout your daily Animal Crossing rituals!

 - Most wanted villagers